BiscottiMuncher/FogStuff/Scripts/Snapins/Readme.md

 Script to set internal M.2 and Turn ON SecureBoot

 Takes in one argument IF there is a BIOS password Set: 'Current PW' Must Use Single Quotes ''
-Example: ./SSDwithSBFinal.ps1 'password' (If there is a password) ~ or ~
+- Example: ./SSDwithSBFinal.ps1 'password' (If there is a password)
+  - or
-Example: ./SSDwithSBFinal.ps1 (If there isnt a password)
+- Example: ./SSDwithSBFinal.ps1 (If there isnt a password)

 Requirements:
-- HP.ClientManagement be installed
+- HP.ClientManagement be installed (See Installer Folder)
 - Bios password if one is set

 FOG Setup